How Fusion Teams & Low-Code Enhance Software Delivery

-Buying a leading low-code development platform is a great first step to becoming more efficient and cost-effective as you modernize and simplify your application portfolio.
-The fantastic pace that low-code allows for and the resultant savings should grab the attention of any strategically-minded IT Leader.
+Compared to traditional development, a low-code development platform is a great first step to becoming more efficient and cost-effective as you modernize and simplify your application portfolio.
+The fantastic pace that low-code allows for and the resultant savings you can yield from it should grab the attention of any strategically-minded IT Leader.

-What Are Fusion Teams?
+Why Fusion Teams?

-Through its visual nature, accessibility, and proclivity toward collaboration, low-code development allows for non-technical/IT developers to now meaningfully participate in the development process.
-This has been a real pain point for enterprise IT organizations.
-In recent decades, business stakeholders are often going around IT to purchase an off-the-shelf solution or build their own solution using Excel or Access.
-There are multiple reasons that they may do this.
+Until recently, business stakeholders often went around IT to purchase an off-the-shelf solution or build their own solution using Excel or Access.
+There are multiple reasons for doing this.
 Perhaps IT is bogged down in a sea of requests.
-Perhaps turnaround times that IT provides don’t match the needs of the business.
+Perhaps the turnaround times that IT provides don’t match the needs of the business.

-Gartner defines the Fusion Team Composable Application Use Case as “assembled application experiences from a portfolio of multi-sourced building blocks.
+In their Critical Capabilities for Enterprise Low-Code Application Platforms report, Gartner defines the Fusion Team Composable Application Use Case as “assembled application experiences from a portfolio of multi-sourced building blocks.
 These are custom application experiences for specific end-user roles and individuals.
 Building blocks may include packaged business capabilities, SaaS, API products in marketplaces, existing data sources, event channels, cloud services, and custom local services.
 These are custom application experiences for specific end-user roles and individuals.”

-One best practice that we at Mendix advocate for is to consider setting up practice around enhancing and tailoring the tools and accessibility the wider organization has at its disposal.
-That is to say, create a center of excellence or smaller teams imbued with the Fusion Team philosophy: a mix of IT and business users to work specifically focus on how solutions are assembled/built.
+One best practice we advocate for at Mendix is to consider setting up a practice around enhancing and tailoring the tools and accessibility the wider organization has at its disposal.
+That is to say, create a center of excellence or smaller teams imbued with the fusion team philosophy: a mix of IT and business users working to focus on how solutions are assembled/built specifically.

-Such a team with diverse experience and skills can build themes, solution templates, UI and UX functionalities, commonly leveraged APIs, or whatever building blocks that the business needs to assemble the solution they need while remaining IT compliant.
+Such a team with diverse experience and skills can build themes, solution templates, UI and UX functionalities, commonly leveraged APIs, or whatever building blocks the business needs to assemble the solution they need while remaining IT compliant.
 It’s a meaningful step toward minimizing rework by maximizing the reuse of common connectors, data sources, or other application experiences that don’t need to be created each time it is needed.

 Small next step?
 Next big leap.

-With Mendix, makers apply their low-code skills to a broad problem space.
-From a single citizen developer automating approvals, to a fusion team of business and technical experts improving factory operations through a new mission-critical system.
+With Mendix, people involved across the software development lifecycle can apply their low-code skills to a broad problem space.
+From a single business technologist automating approvals to a fusion team of business and technical experts improving factory operations through a new mission-critical system.
 All on a single collaborative platform, leveraging the same components, interfaces, and integrations.